thu-ml/SageAttention/README.md

 ## Installation

-For stable version or python only version, refer to [SageAttention 1](https://github.com/thu-ml/SageAttention/tree/sageattention-1) or install using pip:
+For stable version or Triton only version, refer to [SageAttention-1](https://github.com/thu-ml/SageAttention/tree/sageattention-1) or install using pip:
 ```
 pip install sageattention==1.0.6
 ```

-To use SageAttention 2.0.0, compile from source:
+To use SageAttention 2.0.0, please compile from source:
 ```
 git clone https://github.com/thu-ml/SageAttention.git
 cd sageattention